For chains running 5–200 locations

 Frequently asked

-Two phases: ingestion (CSV importer or REST connector), then agent enablement once enough data has flowed to fit forecasts.
+Two phases: ingestion (CSV importer or direct connector), then agent enablement once enough data has flowed to fit forecasts.
 Exact timeline is gated by POS connector availability and the cleanliness of historical data, and is scoped on the demo.

 Two reasons.
 Legal: GDPR Article 22 requires human review of any decision that significantly affects an employee — schedules, hours, performance, retention.
 Auto-applying those is non-compliant in the EU.
 Operational: restaurant operators have an AI trust deficit for good reasons.
 A "fully autonomous" promise is the wrong one to make.
-AI proposes, people approve, the loop stays auditable.
+AI proposes; people approve; the loop stays auditable.

 No. Insights is the decision layer of the Fooodo platform — bundled with the QR menu and ordering system at no separate cost.
 There is no percentage-of-revenue fee, no success tax, no bolt-on contract.
 If you run Fooodo, you get Insights.